 I graduated in the summer of 2010 with a First Class BSc (Hons) Herbal Medicine degree, allowing me to register as a member of the National Institute of Medical Herbalists (NIMH), where as a member, I adhere to their strict code of ethics and practice, and complete regular further learning (Continuing Professional Development, or CPD).

 I am also a qualified FREC Level 3 First Responder, and have completed the ASIST (Applied Suicide Intervention Skills Training) course, allowing me to provide additional support for those that come to see me, if required, to point people in the right direction for further help.
 My ongoing CPD also ensures that keep up to date with the latest research and developments in medicine, health, and herbal medicine.

-I also lecture in Clinical Diagnostic Skills on the BSc Herbal Medicine degree course at Lincoln, as well as being a Clinical Supervisor within the course Training Clinic, and lecturing on other modules on the degree.
+I also lecture part-time in Clinical Examination Skills on the BSc Herbal Medicine degree course at Lincoln, as well as being a Clinical Supervisor within the course Training Clinic, and lecturing on other modules on the degree.
 In addition to this, I am course coordinator for the new foundation-style Introduction to Herbal Medicine course also taught from the College

 My aims as a herbalist

 In the summer of 2010, I set up as The District Herbalist.
-My aim was, and still is, to provide outstanding herbal medicine healthcare support, to my local community, in Lincoln itself, and also to a number of the surrounding villages and towns, namely North Hykeham, Nettleham, Welton, Sudbrooke, Scothern, Dunholme, North Greetwell, Bracebridge Heath, Branston, Heighington and Canwick.
+My aim was, and still is, to provide outstanding herbal medicine healthcare support, to my local community, in Lincoln itself, and also to a number of the surrounding villages and towns, namely North Hykeham, Nettleham, Welton, Sudbrooke, Scothern, Dunholme, Bracebridge Heath, Heighington, Canwick and Navenby.